ErickUsuga/ErickUsuga/README.md

 - 👋 Hi, I’m @ErickUsuga
-- 👀 I’m interested in knoglegde
+- 👀 I’m interested in knowlegde
+- 🔭 I am currently working on finishing my studies at the University
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate and  contribute to new learning

 <!---
 ErickUsuga/ErickUsuga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.